pranto113015/Repo-of-learning-syllabus/JavaScript_Basic.md

 - how to use while loop in javascript
 - how to use do-while loop in javascript
 - how to use break and continue
+- Ternary operator
+- Traditional function
+- IIFEs and function expression
+- how to create and use array
+-